vouched/vouched-android/README.md

 #### (Optional) Add face detection
 In order to use [FaceDetect](#facedetect), you must add [ML Kit Face Detection](https://developers.google.com/ml-kit/vision/face-detection/android).
 Note: you can choose between the bundled and unbundled model.
+The unbundled model will provide a smaller app footprint, but will require connectivity to download the model when verification is run.
 ```shell

 // Use this dependency to bundle the model with your app